PedroRodrigues527/Nodejs_file_storage/README.md

 This options logs out from atual page and redirects to main page who we need to do the signin again to re-enter to main menu.

 ## 2)How to run the server and what you need to properly run it.
+Get to know the file path to the folder.
+Install node.js
+After installing node.js open cmd and type: 'node ' plus the path and add '/server.js'